incubyte/incubyte.github.io/content/blog/rails-restapi-outside-in-tdd.md

 ```

-I went on to write the request spec(todos_spec.rb) that expects 422 when title, which is a mandatory field is not passed.
+I went on to write the request spec(todos_spec.rb) that expects 422 when the title, which is a mandatory field, is not passed.

 ```ruby
 Failing Test Case: